By Luis A. Marrero, M.A., RODP, LLP

 - Meaning Re-decision

 In summary, the logoteleological method posits that attributes, beliefs, attitudes, feelings, values, and aims are the “stuff” meanings are made of.
 Logoteleologists are trained and certified to leverage the rich and synergistic content of meanings to prevent and heal personality disturbances.
-Certified Logoteleology Coaches also use the AVR Approach from meaning awareness to meaning replacement or realignment to support individuals in their search for meaning in life, and to thrive through a meaningful purpose.
-The AVR Method has also shown promising results in the field by maximizing client potential, internal resources, and strengths.
+Certified Logoteleology Coaches also use the AVR Approach © from meaning awareness to meaning sustainment to support individuals in their search for meaning in and of life, and to thrive through a meaningful purpose.
+The AVR Method© has also shown promising results in the field by maximizing client potential, internal resources, and strengths.
 Still, The Boston Institute for Meaningful Purpose welcomes further research on the method.

 FOR MORE INFORMATION